Monday Accident & Lessons Learned: UPS Driver Dies in Truck/Train Crash in Cook. MN – Why Traffic Accidents are Hard to Investigate

 Some things will be harder to find out:

 - Was the driver on a cell phone or distracted by some other activity?

 - What was the driver thinking?

 Frequently, traffic accidents have very few Safeguards to prevent a crash.
-Many times, the goodness and alertness of the driver is the only Safeguard.
+Many times, the goodness and alertness of the driver are the only Safeguard.